VinnieM/NodeServer/README.md

 Introduction
 ------------

-The one and only aim of this project is to learn Node.js and Express.
-This is a Node.js version of a Java server which was created in one of my earlier projects.
-The end goal is to make a skeletal Restful service which can be deployed in an environment which would be highly resource and process intensive.
+The aim of this project is to learn Node.js & Express.
+The end goal is to make a skeletal Restful service which can be deployed in a high demanding environment.

 In a nutshell this is a Restful server which is built on Node.js and Express.
-The external facing server, which in this case is server.js, which is the starting point; server.js runs on port 8080.
+The external facing server, which in this case is server.js, is the starting point; server.js runs on port 8080.
 The path to access API's are http://127.0.0.1:8080/APIMapper/vi/invokeGet/{APIName}
   http://127.0.0.1:8080/APIMapper/vi/invokeGet/{APIName}/{Paramaters}
   http://127.0.0.1:8080/APIMapper/vi/invokePost/{APIName}